This post may contain affiliate sales links. Please see my full disclosure policy for details

 However, I don’t love spending hours decorating and cleaning up all the time.
 This my friend is where these Sugar Cookie Bars come in handy.

-They’re two distinct differences between my Best Sugar Cookie recipe and these sugar cookie bars.
+They’re two distinct differences between my cut out cookies and these sugar cookie bars.

 My cutout sugar cookie recipe is different.
 It’s airier and lighter, not overly sweet and best for rolling and cutting out shapes.